bevyengine/bevy-website/content/learn/book/ecs/ecs-magic/_index.md

 page_template = "book-section.html"
 +++

-At this point, it's common for new Bevy users to have a few questions about how the high-level tools you've been introduced to actually perform their feats of cunning ergonomics.
+By this point, it's common for new Bevy users to have a few questions about how the high-level tools you've been introduced to actually perform their feats of cunning ergonomics.
 You may have wondered:

 1. How does Bevy convert a function to a system when we call {{rust_type(type = "struct" crate = "bevy" mod = "app" name = "App" method = "add_system")}}?